 The English word “water” derives from Proto-Germanic *watōr, which in turn derives from Proto-Indo-European *wódr̥ (“water”).
-This is the most common etymology of the word among European languages, and includes North Germanic vatten, vatn, and similar, and Slavic voda, woda, etc. It corresponds to brown-coloured areas on the map below:
+This is the most common etymology of the word among European languages, and includes North Germanic vatten, vatn, and similar, and Slavic voda, woda, etc. It corresponds to blue-coloured areas on the map below:

 Red-coloured areas represent expressions based on the Latin word aqua or its Proto-Italic predecessor *akʷā, which ultimately derives from Proto-Indo-European *h₂ékʷeh₂ (which also means “water”).
 In the case of Romanian apă and Aromanian apã, the change kʷ → p matches common historical sound changes, but some linguists suggest that they developed independently.